HFrajacomo/Draconic-Revolution/README.md

 ## Star System

 As an approach to organize the creation of musical assets and how to deal with them, we created the ***Star System Music Direction Plan***.
-In this way, separate every asset of music into different *star ratings*, where the *star ratings* dictate the usecase of every asset.
+In this way, we can plan and separate every asset of music into different *star ratings*, where the *star ratings* dictate the usecase of every asset.

 ![](/RepoImages/StarRatingSystem.png)

 - **(0 Star) Discarded Music:** Sometimes we try something new and it doesn't work quite as planned or isn't approved.
 In these cases, if re-allocation of the music asset created to other *star ratings* is impossible, we treat them as zero-star music.
 Our overall plan for them is either throw them away and forget they were ever made or gathering all of these zero-stars and launch a Music Streaming Service album, entirely made of Discarded music.
 - **(1 Star) Area Dynamic Music:** There must be music everywhere you go, even if it's a soft ambient music that plays differently depending on the area you are.
 The 1-Star music are the ones that will be listened to 90% of the time in this game.
 They are always dynamic, meaning that depending on what is happening onscreen, they get more intense or soft.
 - **(2 Star) Adventure Themes:** Exploration is a big thing.
 Sometimes players just want to hop onto a long path between cities and enjoy the scenery.
-Draconic Revolution will have ways of detecting when players start explorating and a different type of music will overtake their ears to heighten their feeling of *exploring a completely new world*.
+Draconic Revolution will have ways of detecting when players start to explore and a different type of music will overtake their ears to heighten their feeling of *exploring a completely new world*.
 - **(3 Star) Generic Boss Music:** While exploring a side-dungeon or any dungeon in Sandbox mode, a heavier soundtrack must play whenever a boss is nearby.
 3-Star music are characterized by their evil and dark intensity.
 - **(4 Star) Bardic Music:** As explored in the previous sections, we will have bard characters that will travel the world playing their music.
 4-Star music are the ones made specifically to a bard or group of bards to play as their own.
 - **(5 Star) Unique and Trailer Music:** 5-Star music are separated into Unique and Trailer music.
 For uniques, we have music that will only play during one specific part of the campaign, as mentioned in the previous section.
 For trailer music, it is important to note that after a certain point in time, we intend on using *devlogs* and other mechanisms to market and hype our game during development.
 For big and important changes during the development of the game, we will have trailers with music crafted for that specific trailer.